Overview

 A scheduled scan is a network audit that is scheduled to run automatically on a specific date/time and at a specific frequency.
 GFI LanGuard ships with a patch auto-deployment feature that enables users to deploy missing patches and service packs in all languages supported by Microsoft® products.

 GFI LanGuard installation or upgrade deploys services and modules responsible for various actions.
-The common root cause for the remote actions not starting or running as required is when the sub-module agentmanagercom.dll is not registered correctly in the GFI LanGuard server.
+A common root cause for the remote actions not starting or running as required is when the sub-module agentmanagercom.dll is not registered correctly in the GFI LanGuard server.

 Solution